scbd/drupal-docker-wrapper/README.md

 chown -R www-data:www-data /var/www/.composer
 ```

-## Directory variants (split build)
+## Directory variants (alternative split build - optional)

-If you prefer physical separation instead of a multi-stage single Dockerfile you can use:
+If you prefer physical separation instead of a multi-stage single Dockerfile, the repository includes:

 - `base/Dockerfile`: core + system tools + composer config.
 - `addon/Dockerfile`: starts FROM the published base image (or a locally built tag) and adds pinned modules.

+**Note:** These are not used in the main CI pipeline but are available for alternative build strategies.

 ### Build base then addon locally